-Ten percent of the UK population fail to get a good night’s rest due to a variety of sleeping problems.
+Ten percent of the UK population fails to get a good night’s rest due to a variety of sleeping problems.
 There are many different remedies that claim to cure insomnia but it may take trial and error to find the right cure.

 Insomnia Affecting Millions in the UK